 To understand the distinctions, and to get just a glimpse of how many factors there are, entails a look at human development.
 Much of our food tendencies begin while we are still pickling in the brine of our mothers’ wombs.
 Our chromosomal template influences not only our adult body size and shape but more subtle biological processes as well.
 How efficiently our metabolisms will burn, how our brains will interpret satiety, and how and where we will store fat is all rather pre-programmed on one’s personal dance card—imprinted essentially when sperm meets egg.
 Our ability to resist a piece of chocolate cake is apparently even coded in our DNA.
 Some individuals are genetically better “resisters” than others.
 Who knew, right?

 And that is just the beginning.
-I will continue with where our path next takes us later.
 For now, just chew on this, and in the spirit of loving ourselves, consider how such an appreciation of how we have arrived where we are through very little fault of our own, can translate into some gentle acceptance instead of the usual flagellation with figurative wet noodles–be they whole wheat, gluten-free or basic semolina.

 Let us return food to its own natural place and let us reclaim our birthright of health.
 Remember that there is a beautiful light that shines in all of us.
 Believe that it is there.
 Keep trying.
 We can create a new reality for ourselves.